ctindel/evoptgroup.com/content/blog/20250811-truth-about-bad-knees.md

 **Myth: "Knee pain means you need to stop being active"**
 Truth: Movement is medicine—you just need the right movement

-## Real Patient Stories

-**Tom, 45:** "My dad had both knees replaced at 60.
-I assumed I was headed the same way when my knees started hurting at 45.
-Turns out I had the same duck-footed walk he did.
-Six weeks of gait retraining and hip strengthening, and I'm pain-free.
-My dad's watching me and wishing he'd known this 20 years ago."

-**Lisa, 52:** "Three generations of 'bad knees' in my family.
-After working with PT, I realized we all sat with our legs crossed the same way, creating the same hip tightness and knee stress.
-I'm the first woman in my family to run a 5K after 50."

-**Marcus, 38:** "Told I had early arthritis and to 'take it easy.'
-Instead, I learned to squat properly, strengthened my hips, and fixed my ankle mobility.
-Two years later, I'm deadlifting 315 and my knees feel better than they did at 25."

 ## Your Knee Recovery Blueprint